 We are homeschooling preschool, elementary, middle school and high school this year.
 It’s our first official year of high school as I shared way back in August in my Homeschooling High School at Hodgepodge.
 I have been nervous and excited about this high school adventure.
 And now, here we are half way through the year.
 How has it gone?
 What has it been like?
+Here is a homeschooling high school update.

 God does not ask your ability or your inability.
 He asks only your availability. ~ Mary Kay Ash